cheekynandos3600/cheekynandos/README.md

 # Insight into game

-- used a minimax algorithm
+- Used a minimax algorithm
 - The minimax algorithm helps find the best move, by working backwards from the end of the game.
 At each step it assumes that player A is trying to maximize the chances of A winning, while on the next turn the AI is trying to minimize the chances of A winning (i.e., to maximize AI's own chances of winning).

 # Requirements

 - Pygame must be installed
 - Numpy must be installed
+- Constants and Tictactoe file must be downloaded to work

 # Game Instructions